RedHatResearch/icpe25-multi-cluster-networking/docs/submariner.md

 ## Submariner

+### uperf

 On **cluster-2**:
- - Make sure the server pod is running
+ - Make sure the uperf server pod is running
  - Create the service:
     ```
     $ kubectl create -f server-svc-pp.yaml